GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-14-concurrency-creating-threads.md

 #### 3 - Create a lambda

 ```
-Runnable runnable = ()->System.out.println("This is my world");
+Runnable runnable = ()-> System.out.println("This is my world");
 new Thread(runnable).start();

 --or

-new Thread(()-System.out.println("This is my world")).start();
+new Thread(()-> System.out.println("This is my world")).start();
 ```

 #### Thread.sleep()

 Thread.sleep() can be used to pause a thread.
-It throws an InterruptedException when interrupted, which mean that you have to deal with that using a try-catch or by changing the signature of the enclosing method.
+It throws an InterruptedException when interrupted, which means that you have to deal with that using a try-catch or by changing the signature of the enclosing method.

 ### Using the Concurrency API